Bad Cop/Bad Cop: History

 Having recorded, since then, their EPs independently in 2013 Dee convinced friend Fat Mike to come to see the band perform at the Lilith Bear Womyn's Festival in San Francisco.
 He signed them within a week on his label Fat Wreck Chords and released the EP Boss Lady.
 Their debut album Not Sorry was released in June 2015.
-The band was allowed to play on Fat Wreck's subsequent 25th Anniversary Tour.
-But about half of the tour had problems connected with Stacey Dee's drug addiction led the band to have to leave the tour.
+The band was allowed to play on Fat Wreck's subsequent 25th Anniversary Tour, though problems connected with Stacey Dee's drug addiction negatively affected the band until they chose to leave the tour.
 Fat Mike supported Stacey Dee in her recovery and the band claims to have grown closer going through this experience.